cryptorescue-project/cryptorescue-tool/README.md

 ## Introduction
-bitcoin-tool is a simple tool written in C to convert Bitcoin keys to addresses, and various other conversions of keys.
+ravencoin-tool is a simple tool written in C to convert Bitcoin keys to addresses, and various other conversions of keys.

 Disclaimer: THIS CODE IS EXPERIMENTAL, IT IS PROBABLY BUGGY.
 PLEASE DO NOT